 07-25-1943 Cheryl Crane – Born in Los Angeles, California.
 She is the only child of Lana Turner, from her marriage to actor-restaurateur Stephen Crane, her second husband.
 In her autobiography, Detour: a Hollywood Tragedy – My Life With Lana Turner, My Mother (1988), Crane discussed the Stompanato killing publicly for the first time.
 She further alleged that she was subject of a series of sexual assaults at the hand of her stepfather and her mother’s fourth husband, Lex Barker.
 Cheryl also told her mother that she was a lesbian and that Turner had taken the news well.
 Turner said she regarded Cheryl’s partner, Jocelyn “Josh” LeRoy “as a second daughter.”
-Crane and LeRoy have been together for over 37 years.
+In November 2014, the couple married.
+They have been together for over 40 years.
 Crane has written a mystery novel, The Bad Always Die Twice (2011).

 07-25-1974 Gareth Thomas – Born in Sarn, Bridgend, Wales.
 He is a retired Welsh professional rugby player.
 Thomas came out as gay in 2009.
 The following year he was voted the most influential gay person in the UK and received Stonewall’s Hero of the Year Award.
 He was on Out’s 3rd Annual 100 Most Eligible Bachelors (2013).
 On January 18, 2015, Thomas took part in a celebrity talent show Get Your Act Together.